Making your own wearable art is a great way to add custom pieces to your wardrobe and get the exact look you want to reflect your style.

 How to make your own wearable art

-How to create the pattern
+How to create the fabric pattern for wearable art

 The technique I use to create the print, is to stamp the fabric with different types of stamps that I make myself.